Bergschtein/Bergschtein.github.io/docs/professional.markdown

 From august 2018 until the june of 2024 I was a student at NTNU Trondheim.

 ### Master In Statistics

-Focus on theoretical and practical aspects of computational statistics.

-From statistical learning theory and model selection,
+My main interests revolved around on theoretical and practical aspects of computational statistics.
+From statistical learning theory and bayesian inference with MCMC to machine learning and AI.

-bayesian methods such as MCMC,

-and machine learning and AI.

-My thesis revolved around representation learning for generative models for time series.
+The thesis revolved around representation learning for generative models for time series.
 You can download the thesis [here.](/assets/Master_thesis.pdf)

 ### (A taste of a) Master In Cyber Security and Data Communication